Fiddle Leaf Fig Leaves Curling: Some Causes And 8 Solutions

 • If the soil is too dry, water it.

-• If the soil is wet, don’t water.
+• If the soil is wet, don’t water it.

-Remember, these trees are tropical plants.
-Therefore, try to create humid environments for the place you plant them.
+Remember that these trees are tropical plants, so try to create humid environments in the places where you plant them.

 Select The Proper Pot

-A container that is 1/3 broader than the rhizome of your plant is the best size for it.
+These trees require a container that is at least 6 inches wider in diameter than the previous one when repotting.
 Your plant will have to be transplanted into an enormous container if it has grown out of the current one.
 However, be gentle, as it dislikes being moved.

 Once repotted, it’ll take a couple of weeks for your tree to adjust to the new surroundings.
 Once the living conditions change, these plants go through a period of adjustment.